search ]

 add_action('publish_post', 'publish_post_tweet');

-action, which runs when a post is published.
-You can use it to perform something at that point, like publishing your post on Twitter.
+This hooks into the publish_post action, which fires when a post is published.
+You can use it to trigger any logic at that point, such as sending a notification or sharing on social media.

 4. Attaching to the Enqueue Scripts and Styles Action